This section features my own songs and my collaborations with others. My articles about music are in the Writing section.

 4. Other Projects

-These days, my main involvement with music is in composing.
-In the past, I was much more heavily involved with performances and played with a wide variety of people in diverse genres: swing, classical, avante-garde, rock, blues, funk, pop and even golden-oldies pop.
+These days, my main involvement with music is in composing and producing.
+In the past, I was much more heavily involved with live performances and played with a wide variety of people in diverse genres: classical, swing, avante-garde, rock, blues, funk, pop and even golden-oldies pop.
 Here is a brief excerpt of an early-2000s performance with rapper Ghost Style (aka Brandon Ho).

 4.2 Experimental Music